Finding an investor

 A high-profile investor can also inject some cash into your business.
 However, there are both pros and cons to working with well-known investors.
 Maaike Bruggeman, known as ‘The Business Trendwatcher’, researches and analyses business trends in the Dutch and international corporate sector, and provides examples.

-For example, actor Leonardo DiCaprio invested a large amount in the Dutch cultured meat company Mosa Meat, while billionaire Bill Gates sank millions in Dutch online supermarket Picnic.
-Bruggeman states that business owners have a lot to learn from Mosa Meat and Picnic: “These companies are getting media exposure and are involved in product innovation and working on their brand positioning behind the scenes.
+Actor Leonardo DiCaprio invested a large amount in the Dutch cultured meat company Mosa Meat, while billionaire Bill Gates sank millions into Dutch online supermarket Picnic.
+Bruggeman says that business owners have a lot to learn from Mosa Meat and Picnic: “These companies are getting media exposure and are involved in product innovation and working on their brand positioning behind the scenes.
 They also represent a link to the future: sustainability, innovation, and efficiency, plus the potential to expand on a global scale.”
-On the downside, you also end up with a certain degree of dependence: “Because Picnic really needs that capital to be able to expand.
+On the downside, you also end up with a certain degree of dependence: “Because Picnic really needs that capital to be able to expand."

-Bruggeman states that there are also Dutch celebrities who make smart investments, such as Bas Smit and Nikkie Plessen.
-“These are not people who make random investments, but born entrepreneurs who preside over strong business empires.
-If you are lucky enough to have one of them invest in your business, you are not only getting a star to raise your profile; you get their entire team, which is full of very knowledgeable people.”
+According to Bruggeman, there are also Dutch celebrities who make smart investments, such as Bas Smit and Nikkie Plessen.
+“These are not famous people who make random investments.
+They are born entrepreneurs who preside over strong business empires.
+If one of them invests in your business, you are not only getting a star to raise your profile, you get their entire team.
+That is a lot of very knowledgeable people.”

 Advantages